Correct-Syntax/correct-syntax.github.io/content/about.md

 layout: "about"
 ---

-I'm a web designer and developer based in the U.S, providing design, development, and tech support services.
+Hello, I'm a web designer and developer based in the U.S.

 I love doing meaningful work that inspires and helps people, and glorifies Yahweh our Heavenly Father.
 I've been very blessed to work on a variety of [projects](/work/), and thankful to have worked with many great clients.